HERITAGE TOGETHER KOTAHITANGA

 A Heritage Journery - Western Bay of Plenty

-Where our cultural heritage began:
+Where our heritage began:

 Kupe then the waka migrations from Tākitimu, Mātaatua and Te Arawa which formed the emergence of our Western Bay of Plenty whānau, hapū and iwi.
-Then from the late 18th and early to mid 19th Century came the whalers, the sealers, and adventurers and from there came the European, Asian and Pacifica settlements - all of which have laid their footprints upon the Western Bay of Plenty whenua.
+From the late 18th and early to mid 19th Century came the whalers, the sealers, and adventurers and from there came the European, Asian and Pacifica settlements - all of which have laid their footprints upon the Western Bay of Plenty whenua.

 Takatimu: Ngāti Ranginui.

 Mataatua: Ngāi Te Rangi, Ngāti Pūkenga, Ngā Pōtiki.

 Te Arawa: Waitaha, Taupika, Ngati Makino, Ngati Whakaue.